mohdayaan786/ClassifyAI/README.md

-# DeepLensX
+# ClassifyAI
-DeepLensX is a Streamlit app that integrates MobileNetV2 and a CIFAR-10 model for image classification.
+ClassifyAI is a Streamlit app that integrates MobileNetV2 and a CIFAR-10 model for image classification.
 Users can upload images and receive predictions with confidence scores from either model.
 It features a sleek navigation bar for easy switching and real-time results, which is ideal for learning and practical use.

 ## Key Features